William Short (American ambassador): Diplomatic career

+Financier

+Short had invested in the James River and Kanawha Canal Company in 1795, and sold those shares at a profit decades later.
+Upon returning to the United States, he invested in some new technologies, including railroads (which he foresaw would supersede canals), steamboats and land in upstate New York.

+Abolitionist and American Colonization Society

 Short was both an opponent of slavery and a believer in the natural equality of the races.
 In 1798, he wrote that further research into the societies of Africa were giving evidence that black people were capable of great civilizations, and—he hoped—news of this would undermine the racial prejudices many white people in America held toward black people.
 He advocated freeing slaves in America, giving them farmland and access to education, and supported racial intermarriage.
 Later in his life, he became a supporter of the American Colonization Society, believing that slaveowners would be encouraged by it to free their slaves.

+Personal life

 Love letters and romance with Rosalie de la Rochefoucauld

 Short never acquired the fame or political prestige he sought in life, despite his charm and intellect, his diplomatic assignments in Europe, or his close relationship with Thomas Jefferson, whom he considered a second father.
 But Short developed an extraordinary romance with Alexandrine Charlotte de Rohan-Chabot, casually known as Rosalie, the Duchess de la Rochefoucauld.
 She was passionate and beautiful, a woman of the aristocracy during the French Revolution.
 She witnessed firsthand the violence during the Reign of Terror, including the assassination of her husband and the execution of her brother.
 Their love affair was recorded in hundreds of letters which detailed these events, documenting the lovers' pains of separation and their frustration with social norms.
 Their words of devotion are poetic and moving, and offer personal insights into a turbulent era of world history.
 Despite their romance, she eventually married a kinsman, Boniface Louis Andre, Marquis de Castellane, in 1810.

+Death and legacy

+Short died in Philadelphia in December 1849, and was buried at historic Laurel Hill Cemetery.
+The Short family home, "Spring Garden" was sold after the death of William Short V in 1782 (his wife Elizabeth Skipwith having died in 1771) and by 1833 was owned by Francis Ruffin, who consolidated it and adjoining tracts and called his plantation "Broomfield".

+The Library of Congress holds the extensive Short family papers in its Manuscripts Division, and the University of Virginia Library holds the papers of his major biographers, Peter Thompson former Associate Professor at the University of Oxford and George Green Shackelford.
+The Center for Digital Editing and the Institute for Southern Studies at the University of South Carolina are working with the Université Paris Est-Créteil to make 3000 of his papers available digitally (as well as calendar another 8000 papers held by other institutions).